skuro/skuro.github.com/_posts/2011-11-10-slides-from-alfresco-the-clojure-way.md

 There's also an <a href="http://slidesha.re/uqUqOW">extended version</a> of the presentation that I originally wrote, which ended up being too big for the time slot I had.

-Hope you either enjoyed the talk or the slides, next steps are getting to <a href="https://github.com/skuro">Github</a> and fork <a href="https://github.com/skuro/lambdalf">lambdalf</a> and <a href="https://github.com/skuro/spring-webscripts-addon-clojure">clojure webscripts</a> away!
+Hope you either enjoyed the talk or the slides, next steps are getting to [GitHub](https://github.com/skuro) and fork [lambdalf](https://github.com/skuro/lambdalf) and [clojure webscripts](https://github.com/skuro/spring-webscripts-addon-clojure) away!